Spring Garden Revival

 Professional Certification, Safety Standards & Hazardous Plant Protocols

 Plant removal in Natick requires adherence to professional standards, including MA Certified Arborist or ISA Certified Arborist credentials, and pesticide applicator licensing (Category 36) for chemical control.
-Safety protocols mandate PPE: ANSI-rated safety glasses (Z87.1), cut-resistant gloves (Level A4+), steel-toed boots (ASTM F2413), chainsaw chaps, and hearing protection (>85 dB).
+Safety protocols mandate PPE: ANSI Z87.1 safety glasses, Level A4+ cut-resistant gloves, ASTM F2413 steel-toed boots, chainsaw chaps, and hearing protection >85 dB.
 Hazardous plants like poison ivy, giant hogweed, and wild parsnip require specialized handling—barrier creams, full body protection, and immediate washing with Tecnu or Dawn within 2 hours of exposure.
-Giant hogweed incidents must be reported to the MA Dept Agricultural Resources.
+Giant hogweed incidents must be reported to MA Dept Agricultural Resources.
 Liability insurance (1M per occurrence, 2M aggregate), environmental impairment coverage, and workers' compensation are mandatory.
-For public health concerns, contact: Natick Board of Health
+For local safety and licensing requirements, contact:

 13 East Central Street, Natick, MA 01760